uzerpllp/uzerp-docs/content/docs/setup/initial-setup.md

 The role will need a name and, optionally, a description.
 You can choose to allow this user to manage uzLETs on their home or module pages by checking the option.

-Down the right side of the screen is a list of 'permissions' by module - which gives access to the main functions of the system and corresponds to the top level menu.
+Down the right side of the screen is a list of permissions by module - which gives access to the main functions of the system and corresponds to the top level menu.
 By checking the appropriate option you can allow or disallow access to that particular module.
-The list is extensive and has a 'tree' structure giving access to lower level functions under each module.
+The list is extensive and has a tree structure giving access to lower level functions under each module.

 If you have already set up users you can use the multi-select box to allocate users to this role.

 ### Users

-Under this option click 'New' or 'New User' in the sidebar.
+Under this option click *New* or *New User* in the sidebar.
 If editing a previously set up user click the role name in the list.
 Each user MUST have a username - this is case sensitive.
 If you have set 'people' under the system company the user can be allocated to a person.

 The user must then be given a password and role, and linked to a system company.
 If the user is not linked to a person then an email address can be added (although this is optional).

 ## Setting up email

+{{% alert title="Note" color="warning" %}}
-<span class="attention note">In order for a user to be able to send emails from within the system, a mail server (or more specifically, a mail transfer agent (MTA)) needs to be configured on the web server that runs uzERP.</span>
+In order for a user to be able to send emails from within the system, a mail server or mail transfer agent (MTA) needs to be configured on the web server that hosts uzERP.
+{{% /alert %}}

 A return email address for the user is required.
 This can be one of the following: